bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Adam Jonas: 00:41:25

-Well if Async and LNBig you know spin up theirs then It gives them a pretty nice competitive advantage.
+Well if ACINQ and LNBIG you know spin up theirs then It gives them a pretty nice competitive advantage.

 Mark Erhardt: 00:41:32